“It is a personal passion of mine to demonstrate that

 I do not ascribe to one particular food philosophy (such as vegetarian, macrobiotic, vegan, etc).
 Rather, I support my clients in discovering what nourishes them best while reducing toxicity and increasing nutrients, working with their body’s innate wisdom to balance and regenerate itself.

 I am also an EFT (Emotional Freedom Technique) Educator, offering my clients a simple, effective self-help tool to address underlying emotional issues connected with food and nourishment.
 Food is intrinsically interwoven with emotions, and it is often very helpful to address that relationship.
 EFT is often referred to as “Emotional Acupuncture”.
 For more information on EFT, go to EFT Universe.

-In 2013, I co-created New Earthlings Press.
-Our mission is to publish books that invite and inspire humans to be more connected and more aware of our true nature, and to live more fully in right relationship with all life on this glorious Planet Earth.
-Our first book project, which I co-authored with Angelyn Whitmeyer of IdentifyThatPlant is Experience Nature Through Your Food.
+In 2013, I co-authored a book, Experience Nature Through Your Food, with Angelyn Whitmeyer of IdentifyThatPlant.
+Our intention is to inspire folks to be more connected and more aware of our true nature, and to live more fully in right relationship with all life on this glorious Planet Earth.

 I am in an exploration with other curious organic gardeners in my community – of what’s possible to grow in our bio-region.
 How can we increase variety and nutrients in our foods?
 What foods do we currently import from far away (like coconut oil and cashews), and what might be their local equivalents?